2019 Summer Choral Institute

 Featuring music by W. A. Mozart and Gabriel Fauré

-Sing with members of the National Philharmonic Chorale under Artistic Director Stan Engebretson and Associate Conductor Victoria Gau.
-Build your voice under the expert guidance of Dr. Molly Donnelly.
+Sing with members of the National Philharmonic Chorale under Artistic Director Stan Engebretson and build your voice under the expert guidance of Dr. Molly Donnelly.
 Singers with prior choral experience perform in our excellent large ensemble while building musicianship and vocal technique during four intensive rehearsals culminating in a final performance in a beautiful concert hall.
 The Summer Choral Institute is produced through a partnership between the National Philharmonic and Montgomery College.

 No auditions are necessary but singing experience is required.
 Experience may include singing in a university or community chorus, or in a church choir.

 - Requiem by Gabriel Fauré

 - “Coronation” Mass in C Major by W. A. Mozart

 Choral Institute rehearsals are on Tuesday and Thursday evenings, July 16, 18, 23, 25 from 7 to 9:30 pm, in the Music Building of Montgomery College Rockville Campus.
 The institute will culminate in a FREE concert on Friday, July 26, 2018 at 7:30pm at the Robert E. Parilla Performing Arts Center on the Rockville campus.